datagrok/findup-c/README.md

 - javascript: I don't want to introduce a heavyweight dependency on npm or node.
 - golang: the lack of dependencies is a plus, but I kindof dislike the idea of having a 50MB executable for such a simple utility.

+## Compiling from source

+You'll need the GNU toolchain, including `autoreconf`.

+This program is built with the GNU Portability Library, [Gnulib](https://www.gnu.org/software/gnulib/).
+On Debian systems, you can get it easily with `apt-get install gnulib`.
+You could instead just clone gnulib somewhere with `git clone git://git.savannah.gnu.org/gnulib.git`; the only change to the script below will be that you will have to provide the full path to your clone's copy of `gnulib-tool`.

+    git clone git@github.com:datagrok/findup.git
+    cd findup
+    gnulib-tool --add-import
+    autoreconf -i
+    # Now, the standard compile + install step
+    ./configure && make && make install

 ## License: AGPL-3.0+

 All of the code herein is copyright 2017 [Michael F. Lamb](http://datagrok.org) and released under the terms of the [GNU Affero General Public License, version 3][AGPL-3.0+] (or, at your option, any later version.)